I. Definition and Scope

 BDP does not guarantee a fixed time of delivery, dates of arrival and departure.
 Any indication of a time or date for delivery is an approximation and shall not be binding upon BDP.

-Save for an error or act of omission on BDP’s part, in no event shall BDP be liable for loss of merchantability or any special, incidental or consequential damages due to mis-delivery, incomplete or otherwise inadequate delivery, delay, loss or damage caused by a Third Party or any other person or company whether or not BDP had knowledge that such damages might be incurred.
+Unless caused by an error or act of omission of BDP, in no event shall BDP be liable for loss of merchantability or any special, incidental or consequential damages due to mis-delivery, incomplete or otherwise inadequate delivery, delay, loss or damage caused by a Third Party or any other person or company whether BDP had knowledge that such damages might be incurred.

-In the event of any loss or damage caused by an error or act of omission committed by BDP, BDP’s liability shall be limited to USD20,000 per occurrence.
+In the event of any loss caused by an error or act of omission committed by BDP, liability shall be limited to $20,000 per occurrence.

 V. Data Privacy